-NAME OF COURSE: Mechanical CAD II (may not be offered every year)
+NAME OF COURSE: Mechanical CAD II

 LENGTH OF CLASS: one year PREREQUISITE: Mechanical CAD I

 Mechanical CAD II is an individualized course designed to enhance mechanical drafting and design skills.
 This course will take an in-depth look at AutoCAD and INVENTOR to enhance presentation and design of its project-oriented activities.